White papers.

 WP-04 — Density and Crowd Behaviour

-Cluster-bounded neighbour selection.
-Geographic routing hints.
-Wi-Fi Aware promotion in dense environments.
-The three reference environments (supermarket, airport, Glastonbury festival).
-Simulator results — delivery ratio and latency distributions for each.
+Cluster-bounded neighbour selection, geographic routing hints, and Wi-Fi Aware promotion in dense environments, worked through three reference environments (supermarket, airport, Glastonbury festival).
+Simulator results give the delivery ratio and latency distribution for each.

 ~6 pages.